DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 * the `disableMultipleWindows` [runner.run](../../reference/testcafe-api/runner/run.md) option,
 * the [disableMultipleWindows](../../reference/configuration-file.md#disablemultiplewindows) configuration file property.

-## Handle client-side window events
+## Automatic Switch to New Windows

 When your page launches a new window, the test automatically continues in the newly opened window.
 When that window is closed, the test switches back to its parent.